frovedis/frovedis/doc/manual/python/dataframe/grouped_df_agg_func.md

     6       Princi  27      Kanpur     Phd            52
     7       Abhi    32      Kanpur     B.Tech         NULL

+**Aggregate the function on the grouped dataframe where func is a function string name:**

 For example,

     # agg() demo with func as a function string name